marcuswendt/FieldKit.js/README.md

 The library is starting to take shape now, among other things these are the main features so far:

-[x] building versions for web and backends
+[x] Building versions for web and backends.

-[x] installation via NPM
+[x] Installation via NPM.

-[x] integrated a 2D + 3D physics simulation library.
+[x] Physics: integrated a 2D + 3D physics simulation library.
 	The main intention here is not to run X million particles but to have a library of effectors that can be combined and sequenced easily to create 'intelligent' behaviour and/ or to use it as building block for other simulations e.g. Ragdoll physics.

+[x] Geometry: 2D + 3D vector math classes.

+[x] Geometry: Lines, Splines.

+[x] Time: A musical Tempo clock and Timer classes.

 03/03/2013